eshsrobotics/website-challenge-2019/README.md

 * Solution 2: Actually fix the issue.
 Just modifying the `createTransitions` scss function won't change anything.
 Try looking into [extend](https://css-tricks.com/the-extend-concept/) in scss in combination with mixins / methods / whatever

 ### CSS IDs Styling
-* Ids can only be used once per webPage.
+* Ids can only be used once per web page.
 Because components are reusable, you might be declaring multiple components of the same type on the same page
 * Alternatively, you may be giving the component two different Ids from two different places.
 Such as giving the Id when creating the component (`ChildComponent.vue`) *and* using the component (`ParentComponent.vue`)

   `ParentComponent.vue`